stevenpencle/D6-LOA/README.md

 The _components_ folder is where all client general use components are located.
 The components you build for your application will typically go in the _features_ folder.
 Components are basically just JavaScript (TypeScript) objects with an associated HTML template.
 It is up to you to decide how to compose your application's views with components, but generally you should try to keep components as small as possible for reusability.
 A component can be as small as a single button like the Template Application's _sort-button_ or can be more complex like the _file-upload_ component.
 Components are often composed of other components like the Template Application's _sample-data_ component.
 This component uses the _sort-button_, _filter-field_, and _sample-modal_ components.
 The _sample-modal_ component in turn uses the _staff-picker_ component.
 Any view within your application is typically composed of many components in what is referred to as the component tree.
 It is very important to begin to think of your application in terms of component composition views instead of 'page' views.

 **A note about component state:** Components only manage their own state.
 This is typically just state that tracks user actions or state assigned from the evaluation of a store service's subject and is used to hide or show certain sections of the component's template.
-Component state is always transient whereas service state is always deliberatly scoped (usually global).
+Component state is always transient whereas service state is always deliberately scoped (usually global).

 ##### app